 Most of our merchandise is produced by manufacturers around the world.
 Some of these facilities are located in regions that may be affected by natural disasters, political instability or other conditions that could cause a disruption in trade.
-Trade restrictions such as increased tariffs or quotas, or both, could also affect the importation of merchandise generally and increase the cost and reduce the supply of merchandise available to us.
+Trade restrictions such as increased tariffs or quotas, or both, could also increase the cost and reduce the supply of merchandise available to us.
 Any reduction in merchandise available to us or any increase in its cost due to tariffs, quotas or local issues that disrupt trade could have a material adverse effect on our results of operations.
-Although the prices charged by vendors for the merchandise costs, which could negatively affect our competitive position and our results of operations.
+Our business could be adversely affected by disruptions in the supply chain, such as strikes, work stoppages, or port closures.
+Although the prices charged by vendors for the merchandise we purchase are primarily denominated in U.S. dollars, a decline in the relative value of the U.S. dollar to foreign currencies could lead to increased merchandise costs, which could negatively affect our competitive position and our results of operations.

-Required disclosures regarding conflict minerals could have a negative impact on our results of operations.
+The regulatory requirements regarding conflict minerals could have a negative impact on our results of operations.

 Pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act, the SEC promulgated final rules regarding disclosure of the use of certain minerals (tantalum, tin, gold and tungsten) known as conflict minerals, which are mined from the Democratic Republic of the Congo and adjoining countries, as well as procedures regarding a manufacturer's efforts to prevent the sourcing of such minerals and metals produced from those minerals.
-These new requirements will require due diligence efforts for the 2013 calendar year, with initial disclosure requirements effective in May 2014.
-There may be costs associated with complying with the disclosure requirements, such as costs related to determining the source of certain minerals used in our private label merchandise, as well as costs of possible changes to products, processes or sources of supply as a consequence of such verification activities.
-We may also face reputational challenges if we are unable to verify the origins for any or all conflict minerals used in our private label merchandise, or if we are unable to certify that our products are "conflict free."
+We conducted the required due diligence activities for the 2015 calendar year and filed our third Form SD report with the SEC in May 2016.
+Additional requirements under the rule could affect sourcing at competitive prices and availability in sufficient quantities of certain of the minerals used in the manufacture of our products, which could have a material adverse effect on our ability to purchase these products in the future.
+The costs of compliance, including those related to supply chain research, the limited number of suppliers and possible changes in the sourcing of these minerals, could have a material adverse effect on our results of operations or cash flow.